GoogleChrome/ip-protection/Masked-Domain-List.md

 spuriousbase.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 spuriousstranger.com                             | Admiral                                                        | Not Impacted By Script Blocking
 squalidscrew.com                                 | Admiral                                                        | Not Impacted By Script Blocking
-stakingbasket.com                                | Admiral                                                        | Entire Domain Blocked
+stakingbasket.com                                | Admiral                                                        | Not Impacted By Script Blocking
 stakingshock.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 stakingsmile.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 staleshow.com                                    | Admiral                                                        | Not Impacted By Script Blocking